ReadonlyREST

 If a request involves a wildcard (i.e. "logstash-*", "*"), this is first expanded to the list of available indices, and then treated normally as follows:

-• Requests that involve a mix of allowed and prohibited indices, are rewritten to only involve allowed indices, and result in a "match".
+Requests that involve a mix of allowed and not-allowed indices, are rewritten to only involve allowed indices, and result in a "match".

-• Requests that involve only prohibited indices result in a "no match".
+Requests that involve only not-allowed indices result in a "no match".
 And the ACL evaluation moves on to the next block.

-The rejection message and HTTP status code returned to the requester are chosen carefully with the main intent to make ES behave like the prohibited indices do not exist at all.
+The rejection message and HTTP status code returned to the requester are chosen carefully with the main intent to simulate not-allowed indices do not exist at all.

 The rule has also an extended version: